Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

     > **NOTE**: your Key Vault instance will be [Vault_prefix]-kv, where [Vault_prefix] is the prefix parameter chosen during the custom deployment creation above.

-   For example, the following command generates a new service principal and grants it access to the ```scz-mm1-kv``` key vault instance under the ```my-subscription``` subscription:
+   For example, the following command generates a new service principal and grants it access to the ```test-mm-kv``` key vault instance under the ```my-subscription``` subscription:

    ```
-    ./device_identity.ps1 -vaultName scz-mm1-kv -subscription my-subscription
+    ./device_identity.ps1 -vaultName test-mm-kv -subscription my-subscription
     ```

 1. The script will open a web browser.
 Enter your Azure account login details when prompted.